smallhadroncollider/binc-node/README.md

 # binc
 **Keeping your binaries in sync**

 binc is a command line tool for easily keeping track of binaries that you want installed on your Mac.
 Sort of like [mackup](https://github.com/lra/mackup), but for your applications.
-Currently supports [Homebrew](http://brew.sh) and [Homebrew Cask](http://caskroom.io).
+Currently supports [Homebrew](http://brew.sh), [Homebrew Cask](http://caskroom.io), and [Ruby Gems](https://rubygems.org).

 ## Details